The Irrational Decision In (my) Ministry Leadership

 I’m a status quo guy.
 I like to have a plan.
 In fact, I like to have contingency plans for my plans.
 I’m not afraid of the unknown, per se.
 But I am afraid of entering an unknown when I don’t have plans to deal with the unknowns (okay, I’ll admit, I’m leery of unknowns).

-So, our decision to step away, well, I’m now in an uncomfortable place.
-A place that will require me to exercise some faith muscles I haven’t had to use in some time.
+My decision is requiring me to exercise faith muscles I haven’t had to use in some time.

 But I’ve been here before.
 Both in my own personal pursuit of God and even in my position of serving a church.
 Things that seemed scary, and too big, and were fraught with “what ifs” ended up being a clearly designed path by a God who sees it all from an eternal perspective.

 So, this blog post doesn’t have any “practical takeaways for everyday church leadership.”
-I’m not far enough into this faith step to try to articulate what I’m learning (but, perhaps in a future blog).
+I’m not far enough into this faith step to try to articulate what I’m learning.
 Yet, I do know that God’s ways are not our ways and in some cases, God will ask us to trust Him more than our human rationality He created in us.

 I encourage all of us who have stewardship of people and churches to lead reasonably, to lead rationally.
 But in a way that leaves room for God’s prompting toward irrational steps of faith.